Space, Geography, Interior Design – and everything in between

 My daughter was saying why don’t you put in a wet room?
 But I said I couldn’t be bothered.

 Over the years she observed that younger people living nearby were prepared to make radical changes to the original layout of the home.
-But for her: “When you get older you wouldn’t be bothered changing it.”
+But it was her view:

 Community can be a strong pull to keep people together.